 Math is about more than numbers.
 It's also about patterns and making connections.
-This year you will be developing, analyzing and writing about mathematics using chapters from THE NUMBER DEVIL as the starting point.
-To be able to complete your essays next year, you will need to read the entire book this summer.
+This year you will be developing, analyzing, and writing about mathematics using chapters from THE NUMBER DEVIL as the starting point.
+You will need to (re)read the book this summer.
+We will be doing various activities related to this throughout the year.
 As you are reading keep in mind the patterns discussed in the book and the non-mathematical phraseology (vroom, rutabagas, etc).
 ENJOY!